orgua/PCB_design_optimizations/fine_pitch_components.rst

 Fine Pitch Components
 =====================

-The goal is to reflow 0.35 mm pitched components more reliably.
+The goal is to reflow 0.35 mm pitched components (and everything larger) more reliably.
 This collection of techniques is a result of ~ 10 years of designing and manually finishing PCBs.
 But they are only suggestions as most of them come with a tradeoff.

+First off: by letting a manufacturer handle your PCBs the result will already be improved and you can get away with suboptimal design.
+They have professional tools at their disposal and the process is dialed in:

+- a proper stencil frame can lift the stencil parallel to pcb
+- with high throughput comes fresher paste and smaller, more expensive solder balls (if needed)
+- a solder paste printer often optimizes the paste-pads depending on the copper-pad-shape
+- pick and place machine are more precise and faster (paste does dry less)

 Subsections
+''''''''''''''''''

 - Pads
 - Traces